 Kate Traill Price – appointed Trustee on 23rd April 2015 and Convenor on 19th March 2019

 Kate is a direct descendant of the Traill family who purchased the island in 1727.
 The family still own the original Laird’s house and the Estate, which encompasses the dyke as well as the foreshore.
 Her family founded the ancient North Ronaldsay Sheep Court to preserve one of the few remaining examples of community agriculture in the UK.
 Kate is also a Director of the North Ronaldsay Trust and actively involved with its projects.
-She lives in Surrey, has a background in journalism and holds a degree in French.
+She lives in Surrey, has a background in journalism and holds a degree in French and a masters degree in Screenwriting.

 Robert Brewis – appointed Treasurer and trustee on 2nd February 2015

-Robert works with accounting systems and also has experience of auditing and line management.
+Robert has made a career in accountancy with experience of auditing and line management, and latterly working with accounting systems.
 He lives on a five acre holding in Buckinghamshire where he and his wife keep a flock of North Ronaldsay sheep and share an interest in sheep conservation.
 Robert has an applied science degree, and was admitted to the Institute of Chartered Accountants in England and Wales in 1982.

 Howie Firth – appointed Trustee on 2nd February 2015